oceansize/gender_bias/presentation_notes.md

 **Slide 44:** Positive action

 * Rebalancing the scales, rather than having an all-women cohort
+* Invite students to tweet us (for transparency) with suggestions on alternatives to the discount

 **Slide 45:** Makers want the best